Xunnamius/project-utils/README.md

     root.
 - [semantic-release-atam][2] installed (**and the original semantic-release not installed**).
-  - semantic-release-atam is a drop-in replacement for semantic-release, but with annotated tag and monorepo (ATAM) support.
+  - semantic-release-atam is a drop-in replacement for semantic-release with added support for annotated tag and monorepo (ATAM).
   - semantic-release-atam installation and configuration must meet the minimum requirements listed in [`@projector-js/config-semantic-release-atam`][31].
   - [`@projector-js/semantic-release-plugin`][51] must also be installed and configured.

+Note that ["fixed," "locked," or "synchronized"][102] package versions, where every package maintains the same version number on every release, goes against the purpose of semantic-release and so is not currently supported.

 **Example**